- The Fall-Winter session fee billing (September to April) will start on July 18, 2022.

 - You may pay tuition fees using Visa or Mastercard via ACORN.
 A 2.5% Convenience Fee applies.

-- Undergraduate students enrolled in less than 4.0 Full Credit Equivalents (FCE) during the 2020-21 session may request an adjustment to pay tuition fees on a per course basis.
-Please email email@example.com for more information.
+- Undergraduate students enrolled in 3.5 Full Credit Equivalents (FCE) or less during the 2022-23 session may request an adjustment to pay tuition fees on a per course basis.
+Please email email@example.com with your full name and U of T student id number for more information.

 Dates to Remember

 - The deadline for students to pay the Minimum Required Payment to Register amount displayed on the 2022-23 tuition invoice is August 31, 2022.